Thed3stroyer/something/README.md

 # something

 ## calculations
-Making a calculator with Javascript;HTML;CSS
+Making a calculator with Javascript, HTML, CSS